 Understand that you hold the power of deciding what you can do differently the next time opportunity knocks at your door.
 Sometimes we disguise our excuses in what we call “reasons”, not realizing there is a big difference between the two.

 I will sometimes say, “It’s tough being a single parent” (because it is).
 The reason it is a tough job is obvious: because I’m the only parent in the home and all responsibilities lie on my shoulders; however, I do not allow myself to use my circumstance as a single parent as an excuse for not accomplishing my goals.
-Even it it takes me a little longer to get there; even if I struggle more than a two-parent household, there are no excuses.
+Even if it takes me a little longer to get there; even if I struggle more than a two-parent household, there are no excuses.
 Being a single parent doesn’t matter – you want to know why?
 Because everyone has their own mountain to move.
 Mine just happens to come in the form of single-parenting.

-There are some married couples who are doing better financially, but they can’t stand to be around one another and are simply enduring each other on a day to day basis.
+There are some married couples who are doing better financially, but they can’t stand to be around one another and are simply enduring each other on a day-to-day basis.
 There are some people out there who would give anything to be a parent, even a single one, but for whatever reason, are unable to do so.
 Do you get where I’m going with this?
 It does not matter where you are coming from to get to where you are going.
 The real question is: what are you going to do about it?
 If you are giving excuses as to why you can’t do something, you have set yourself up for failure.
 Excuses do not move you forward and it’s important for us to analyze the stories and the reasons we tell ourselves and tell others as to why we don’t have what we truly desire to have in our lives.

-If you find yourself in a situation that you are not happy about, there’s some work to be done on yourself and the excuses you have been giving has kept you exactly where you are in life.
-That’s right…you need to work on you.
+If you find yourself in a situation that you are not happy about, there’s some work to be done on yourself and the excuses you have been giving have kept you exactly where you are in life.
+That’s right…you need to work on yourself.
 I clearly still have a lot of work to do because I’m not yet where I envision myself to be, but I am also aware that I have grown leaps and bounds because I’m no longer where I used to be.

 Reality Check: Self-improvement never stops